postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 ### Generating calls to the call model

 When you have a <xref:Caravela.Framework.Code> representation of a declaration, you may want to access it from your generated run-time code.
-You can do this by using the `Invokers` property exposed by the <xref:Caravela.Framework.Code.IMethod,> <xref:Caravela.Framework.Code.IFieldOrProperty> or <xref:Caravela.Framework.Code.IEvent> interfaces.
+You can do this by using the `Invokers` property exposed by the <xref:Caravela.Framework.Code.IMethod>, <xref:Caravela.Framework.Code.IFieldOrProperty> or <xref:Caravela.Framework.Code.IEvent> interfaces.

 For details, see the documentation of the <xref:Caravela.Framework.Code.Invokers> namespace.